parinazabasi5-lgtm/milestones-IRT/README.md

    Optional: uncomment the two `plot(...)` lines to see an item characteristic curve and the test information curve.

 - The example dataset is synthetic; variable naming and structure mirror typical parent-report milestone questionnaires.
+- R session information is provided in `session_info.txt` for reproducibility.